 General Tips for Driving in Australia

-- Rent a car and arrange to pick it up straight from the airport you’re flying into.
+- Rent a car from the airport – Rent a car and arrange to pick it up straight from the airport you’re flying into.
 Saves you tons of time!

-- Have an International Driver’s License with at least a month’s validity.
+- International Driver’s Licence – Have an International Driver’s License with at least a month’s validity.

-- Bring an Adapter for USB Charging in the car.
+- USB Adapter – Bring an Adapter for USB Charging in the car.
 Something like this is perfect.
 You’ll be driving a lot, so you’ll want to use your phone for music, GPS and research and that stuff will eat into your battery.

 My Itinerary of 5 Days in Tasmania

-As you can imagine, there are lots to do in Tasmania so I’ve broken up the posts to guide you through the special highlights of the trip:
+There are lots to do in Tasmania so I’ve broken up the posts to guide you through the special highlights of the trip:

 Day 1: Hobart & Surrounding Area

-Day 2-3: Bicheno and Freycinet National Park
+Day 2 & 3: Bicheno and Freycinet National Park

 Day 4: Tasman Peninsula and Port Arthur

+The Tasman Peninsula is only a short 1-hour drive from Hobart and houses some of the most beautiful terrains Tasmania has to offer.
 Hint: It’s one of the locations for the movie Lions, which if you haven’t seen – you should.
 It’s both shot beautifully and the story is very unique.

-While you are there, I recommend stopping by Port Arthur, a historic village that served as a convict settlement built in the mid-18th century!
+While you are there, I recommend stopping by Port Arthur, a historic village that served as a convict settlement built in the mid-18th century.

 Here are some tours to Port Arthur / Tasman Peninsula from Hobart you can consider: